bharathshetty4/Service-Reminder/README.md

 **Step 2 : Creating a Configuration file**

- A configuration file is need for the application, the structure of the file should be **/etc/reminder/reminder.conf**.
+ A configuration file is needed for the application, the structure of the file should be **/etc/reminder/reminder.conf**.
  An email [supports only Gmail as of now] address and Password should be entered in the created file under the DEFAULT section, which is needed to send the calendar invite.

  Sample conf file is available in [here](reminder.conf.sample).